JorelAli/CommandAPI/docs/src/quickstart.md

-# Quickstart
+# Setting up your development environment

-## Adding the CommandAPI to your project
+To use the CommandAPI in your plugins, there are two methods of adding it to your development environment:

-### Manually using the .jar
+## Manually using the .jar

-- Download the v1.8.2 CommandAPI.jar from the download page [here](https://github.com/JorelAli/1.13-Command-API/releases/tag/v1.8.2)
+- Download the latest CommandAPI.jar from the download page [here](https://github.com/JorelAli/1.13-Command-API/releases/latest)
 - Add the CommandAPI.jar file to your project/environment's build path
 - Add the plugin as a dependent in the plugin.yml (`depend: [CommandAPI]`)

-### Using Maven
+## Using Maven (recommended)

+> **Developer's Note:**
+>
+> If you've never used maven before, I highly recommend it!
+It makes it easier to keep your code updated with the latest dependency updates.
+For information on how to set up a plugin using maven, you can read [Bukkit's plugin tutorial](https://bukkit.gamepedia.com/Plugin_Tutorial).

-* Add the maven repository:
+* Add the maven repository to your `pom.xml` file:

   ```
   <repository>